netlify-templates/victor-hugo/site/content/publications/healthy-weigh-2.md

 ---
-title: Healthy Weigh 2
+articlename2: Healthy Weigh 2
-articlename: >-
+title: >-
   The Healthy Weigh study of lottery-based incentives and environmental strategies for weight loss: Design and baseline characteristics.
 date: '2018-12-04'